 Two types of adjustments are possible:

 2- Pay adjustments: No change in how these adjustments are paid.
-This method applies to wage gap adjustments identified after the new posting.
+This method applies to wage gap adjustments identified at the anniversary date.

 |Content of posting||The posting of the results had to include a list of the events that led to the wage gaps.||Listing the events is simply no longer sufficient.
 Now the posting must also indicate the event dates.|